amol9/wallp/docs/docs/db.md

 **wallp db reset**

-You'll be asked to confirm the reset of the database.
+You will be asked to confirm the reset of the database.
 Upon confirmation, the database will be restored to default.

 **Warning**
  All the information regarding downloaded images, enabled / disabled services, custom added albums, search terms, custom preferences will be lost.